cowboy8625/rusty-rain/README.md

 # Help

-If find any bugs or performance is not up to par please submit a issue so I can better improve the project.
+If you find any bugs or performance is not up to par please submit a issue so I can better improve the project.